cpfaff/mspm/README.md

 tool for the famous R statistics environment.
 The package provides tools to easily create a predefined project folder structure, to create relative file and foldre reference inside a project and a package mangement to allow for better reproducible project.

-It further
-convenient functions allow you creating self contained, shareable and reproducible code.
-For this several nice tools (e.g. the checkpoint package, ProjectTemplate) and ideas (like form the here package) which are floating around in the R community are wrapped up into a streamlined solution.
+It helps you creating self contained, shareable and reproducible packages of projects.
+Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate or the 'here' package) which are floating around in the R user community have been wraped up into a streamlined solution.

 ## Installation